 The trigger itself isn’t a variable speed trigger but there is a dial on the side that will allow you to choose exactly what speed you need.

 The maximum speed on the Genesis GSHD1290 is 850 rpm.

-In addition to that, there is also a lock on button that will help to reduce the effort for extended use applications.
+In addition to that, there is also a lock-on button that will help to reduce the effort for extended use applications.

-The cord is on the shorter side at only 6.5 feet, but overall this is a versatile and powerful drill that you can make use of in just about any DIY project at home.
+The cord is on the shorter side at only 6.5 feet, but overall this is a versatile and robust drill that you can make use of in just about any DIY project at home.

 This drill also gives you a lot of options and versatility because not only does it include a side handle, but there’s also a handle on the back.

 This is still a hammer drill and still has the ability to drill through steel, concrete, and other hard metals out there.

 It hammers as it drills in order to make drilling through concrete and other types of masonry much easier and much quicker.

 If you want a corded drill that has speed, then you’ll be very pleased with the Neiko 10506A.